ElektraInitiative/libelektra/doc/help/kdb-editor.md

 This command allows a user to edit configuration of the key database using a text editor.
 The user should specify the format that the current configuration or keys are in, otherwise the default format will be used.

-## KDB

-- `/sw/elektra/kdb/#0/current/format`:
-  The default format if none given.
-Defaults to `storage` if the key does not exist.

-- `/sw/elektra/kdb/#0/current/editor`:
-  The default editor, if no `-e` option is given.
-  Defaults to `/usr/bin/sensible-editor`, `/usr/bin/editor` or `/usr/bin/vi` if the key does not exist.

 ## RETURN VALUES

 - 0: